lucee/lucee-docs/docs/04.guides/02.installing-lucee/10.lucee-server-adminstration-windows/08.Configuring-SES-url-on-windows/page.md

 	/*=ajp13

 However, at this point IIS will be pretty useless.
 The only thing it will be doing is handing off requests to Tomcat.
-You may want to consider removing IIS and just [[utilizing-tomcat-built-in-web-server]].
+You may want to consider removing IIS and just [[windows-utilizing-tomcat-built-in-web-server]].

 ### Configuring Tomcat ###